DemonBigj781/Auto-novum/README.md

 # Auto novum- the floodgate has opened again.
- a an autofaucet classic back to modern standards.
+an old autofaucet classic back to modern standards.

 # features: